earthly/website/blog/_posts/2029-01-01-brown-green-language.md

 Dreaded Langauges 83% Brown
 </figcaption>

 The Top Dreaded languages are almost all are brown languages.
-68% of the langauges in our full list are brown while 83% of the dreaded langagues are brown.
-This is higher than we would expect by chance.
+68% of the languages in our complete list are brown while 83% of the dreaded languages are brown, which is higher than we would expect by chance.

 ## The Loved Green Programming Languages